Sigma Chi PsiS o r o r i t y

 What type of nonprofit organization is Sigma Chi Psi Sorority, Inc.?

-Sigma Chi Psi Sorority, Inc. is a real national sorority and has been a 501(C)(3) nonprofit organization in Maryland since 11/05/2020.
+Sigma Chi Psi Sorority, Inc. is a real national sorority and a 501(C)(3) nonprofit organization.
 The organization aims to support individuals who have pursued or are pursuing higher education in non-traditional ways.

 When was Sigma Chi Psi Sorority, Inc. established?

-Sigma Chi Psi Sorority, Inc. was founded in November of 2019 and was established federally on October 14, 2020.
-The founding student-approved chapters celebrated their charter day on October 28th, and the organization was approved as a 501(C)(3) nonprofit on November 5, 2020.
-While Sigma Chi Psi sorority considers October 14th as the organization's day of establishment, November 19th, 2019, is the official founding date.
+Sigma Chi Psi Sorority, Inc. was formed in November 2019 and was established federally on October 14, 2020.
+The founding student-approved chapters celebrated their charter day on October 28th.
+Sigma Chi Psi Sorority considers October 14th as the founding date of the organization's day of establishment.

 Can I join Sigma Chi Psi if I am a member of another sorority?